shaloo/docs.arcana/docs/whyan.md

 At Arcana, we take security, privacy, and ownership seriously.
 We are actively working towards tracking and plugging in any vulnerabilities in our solution.

-Take a quick look at the overview of the [architecture and key components]({{page.meta.arcana.root_rel_path}}/howitworks.md) of the Arcana network platformand see [Arcana Network Technical White Paper v1.0](https://www.notion.so/arcananetwork/Arcana-Technical-Docs-a1d7fd0d2970452586c693e4fee14d08) for implementation details.
+Take a quick look at the overview of the [architecture and key components]({{page.meta.arcana.root_rel_path}}/howitworks.md) of the Arcana network platform and see [Arcana Network Technical White Paper v1.0](https://www.notion.so/arcananetwork/Arcana-Technical-Docs-a1d7fd0d2970452586c693e4fee14d08) for implementation details.

 !!! tip